The Game Developer's Guide to Digital Marketing

 However, relying on traditional marketing comes with its fair share of disadvantages.

-You’re limited to a local audience and a hope that they’ll invest in your company.
+You’re limited to a local audience and a hope that they’ll invest in your game.
 It’ll also be more expensive for you to produce physical media and pay for it to be distributed or promoted on other companies’ channels (such as flyers and television stations).
+But the worst part of all?
+The chances of being able to reach the right players is very minimal, as your player base likely exists across the world.

 Digital marketing tends to have a lot more advantages than traditional marketing.
 Let’s take a dive into some of the most beneficial parts of getting yourself online.

 Your reach is dramatically increased when compared to traditional marketing.
-Rather than limiting you to a local audience, digital marketing lets you contact the people in both the neighbouring streets and countries on the other side of the world.
-Compared to traditional marketing, this audience will be drastically different because it will only connect you with people that have shown some level of interest in what your company has to offer.
-Unless you are a local business that operates in store only, this will be incredibly valuable for your future.
+Rather than limiting you to a local audience, digital marketing lets you contact players in both the neighboring streets and countries on the other side of the world.
+Compared to traditional marketing, this audience will be drastically different because it will only connect you with people that have shown some level of interest in what your game has to offer.
+Unless you are a local game studio that operates in store only (which is unlikely), this will be incredibly valuable for your future.

 You’ll also have the ability to customize your content to the audiences that are viewing it.
-This will make your content more engaging, and encourage people to interact and share it with their friends.
+This will make your content more engaging, and encourage players to interact and share it in their communities.
 It also gives you the opportunity to build strong relationships with your audience as you’ll have outlets to respond in a timely, direct and personable manner.

 It’s this tracking that might be the most important part of digital marketing, as it allows you to instantly see how your output is performing and where it can be tweaked.
 We’ll cover in more detail below.

-These are just a few of the benefits to digital marketing, but there are some disadvantages too.
+These are just a few of the benefits to digital marketing, but there are some disadvantages too (but don't let the cons outweigh the pros).

 When you go out into the digital sphere, your actions are often visible to those around you.
-This means that any good things your audience has to say about you can be seen by others.
+This means that any good things your players have to say about you can be seen by others.
 While this is good, it means that any negative reviews or feedback will also be visible and will be noticed by your potential customers.

 You’ll also need to manage most of it in house.
-This means that you’ll need to have a team of experts that know your business and the industry.
+This means that you’ll need to have a team of experts that know your game and the gaming industry.
 They’ll have to know how to work your content to ensure it performs to its best abilities.
-It’s not enough to put your content or ads out and hope that does well.
+It’s not enough to put your content or ads out and hope that they do well.
 SEO, keywords, customization, tone and more will all contribute to your output’s performance.
 Knowing how to optimize your work is crucial to your digital marketing success but also requires a massive investment of time.

 Both have their pros and cons, so choose the right one for your industry.
-If your target audience is local and unlikely to use digital media, then use traditional marketing.
-If you serve an Internet-active or widespread set of customers, you’ll want to invest in digital marketing.
-Know your business and customers before you make this choice.
+If your target players are local and unlikely to use digital media, then use traditional marketing.
+If you serve an internet-active or widespread set of players, you’ll want to invest in digital marketing.
+Know your game and customers before you make this choice.

 Digital marketing isn’t going to work for you if you don’t have a strategy.
 If you’re not planning, mapping out and analyzing every aspect of it, then you won’t know how to optimize your work.